- Search The Registry

 - My Account

 Kathleen Cleaver was born on this date in 1945.
-She is an African American educator, lawyer, writer, and activist.
+She is a Black educator, lawyer, writer, and activist.

 Her writing has appeared in many magazines and newspapers, including Ramparts, The Black Panther, The Village Voice, The Boston Globe and Transition.
 She has contributed essays to several books, including Critical Race Feminism, Critical White Studies: Looking Behind the Mirror, The Promise of Multiculturalism: Education and Autonomy in the 21st Century: A New Political Science Reader and The Black Panther Party Reconsidered.

-Cleaver has co-edited a collection of essays entitled Liberation, Imagination and the Black Panther Party (Routledge, 2001).
+She has co-edited a collection of essays entitled Liberation, Imagination and the Black Panther Party (Routledge, 2001).
+In 2005, Cleaver was selected an inaugural Fletcher Foundation Fellow.

 150 Crusaders, Creators, and Uplifters